Computer model shows how COVID-19 could lead to runaway inflammation

-PITTSBURGH, Sept.
-29, 2020 - A study from the University of Pittsburgh School of Medicine and Cedars-Sinai addresses a mystery first raised in March: Why do some people with COVID-19 develop severe inflammation?
-The research shows how the molecular structure and sequence of the SARS-CoV-2 spike protein--part of the virus that causes COVID-19--could be behind the inflammatory syndrome cropping up in infected patients.
+A study from the University of Pittsburgh School of Medicine and Cedars-Sinai addresses a mystery first raised in March: Why do some people with COVID-19 develop severe inflammation?
+The research shows how the molecular structure and sequence of the SARS-CoV-2 spike protein-part of the virus that causes COVID-19-could be behind the inflammatory syndrome cropping up in infected patients.

 Symptoms of a newly identified condition in pediatric COVID-19 patients, known as Multisystem Inflammatory Syndrome in Children (MIS-C), include persistent fever and severe inflammation that can affect a host of bodily systems.
 While rare, the syndrome can be serious or even fatal.